“The food system is like an onion, it has layers.” - Shrek

 Chapter V. • Meat doesn't have to end (us all)

-I do know the flaws of our food system stretch far beyond just animal agriculture.
+I know the flaws of our food system stretch far beyond just animal agriculture.
 The entire industry is kind of based on the notion that we want to eat as if every day is a kids birthday party.
 Just look at supermarkets with isles and isles of food-esque products.
 What the fuck is all that?
-In schools we learn how to dissect atoms, but not how to prepare a decent meal.
+In schools we learn how to split atoms, but not how to prepare a decent meal.
 We spray food with shady chemicals.
 We send local food produce thousands of miles away to get the same produce from even further.
 It’s all weird.
-It’s failing its basic task of feeding humans properly.
-But we have to face it - animal agriculture is arguably the biggest problem of them all.
+The industry is failing its basic task of feeding humans properly.
+But we have to face facts - animal agriculture is arguably the biggest problem of them all.
 It’s the Fox News of the food industry.

 We need to demand from our elected officials to stop wasting our money on a destructive industry.
 Their mouths are full of climate talk and green energy, but who among them speaks out against the biggest polluter?